-- 15. The Geneva Progress Report 2011-2012 recorded that, at the close of the 12MSP, Belarus had 3,356,636 stockpiled anti-personnel mines remaining to be destroyed and that pending the completion of the construction of the destruction facility and the environmental and safety assessment, the destruction of all stockpiles would be complete in 2013.
+- 15. The Geneva Progress Report 2011-2012 recorded that, at the close of the 12MSP, Belarus had 3,356,636 stockpiled anti-personnel mines remaining to be destroyed and that destruction was pending the completion of the construction of the destruction facility and the environmental and safety assessment.
 As of 27 May 2013, Belarus possessed the same number of stockpiled anti-personnel mines to be destroyed. - 16.
 On 27 May 2013, Belarus reported to the Standing Committee on Stockpile Destruction that the construction of the destruction facility for the PFM-1 mines in its final stages.
 Belarus also indicated that the air and solid wastes from the detonation of the mines would be recycled in accordance with EU standards and that the European Commission was financing the project at the level of 3.9 million euros.
 Belarus further indicated that the construction project was 90 per cent ready, that a timeframe for the start of the destruction process could not be provided yet and that construction is awaiting the set-up of chambers to clean the air emanating from the destruction and the set-up of the alarm system.
 Belarus reported that at the beginning of 2013, the project was audited by the European Commission and that in April 2013 an agreement was signed between the Government of Belarus and the European Commission to extend their cooperation on this project.
-Further coordination meeting between the Government of Belarus, the European Commission and the Spanish company EXPAL will take place.

-17. INSERT ANY UPDATE PROVIDED BY BELARUS IN ADVANCE OF OR AT 13MSP

-18. The Geneva Progress Report 2011-2012 recorded that, at the close of the 12MSP, Greece had 953,285 stockpiled anti-personnel mines.
+Further coordination meeting between the Government of Belarus, the European Commission and the Spanish company EXPAL will take place. - 17.
+INSERT ANY UPDATE PROVIDED BY BELARUS IN ADVANCE OF OR AT 13MSP - 18.
+The Geneva Progress Report 2011-2012 recorded that, at the close of the 12MSP, Greece had 953,285 stockpiled anti-personnel mines.
 The Geneva Progress Report also recalled that negotiations were ongoing with regards to contractual issues between the competent authorities and Hellenic Defence Systems EAS and that in the meantime the Greek Armed Forces had proceeded to locate the mines in a single military ammunition warehouse so that destruction could proceed immediately once the green light would be given by the Ministry of Defence.
 As of 27 May 2013, Greece possessed the same number of stockpiled anti-personnel mines to be destroyed.
 On 27 May 2013, Greece reported to the Standing Committee on Stockpile Destruction that a modified contract for the destruction of the remaining mines was signed on 29 April 2013 by EAS and the Greek Ministry of Defence.
 Greece indicated that the destruction will take place in the facilities of the Bulgarian subcontractor, the company VIDEX, with funds from the Greek Ministry of Defence.
-The Greek Armed Forces will be proactive, being present during the transport and the destruction of mines on a random basis.
-Greece further indicated that transport of the first mines to Bulgaria was expected at the end of June 2013.
+The Greek Armed Forces will be proactive, with the transport of the mines to the Greek-Bulgarian border taking place with the escort of police and military forces and with Greek officers present, on a random sampling basis, during both the delivery and the destruction of the mines.